Sylvexia/personal_research/Posit Arithmetic for the Training and Deployment of Generative Adversarial Networks.md

 ---

-## 1. Vanishing/Exploding Gradients
+## Contribution:
-- Generator & Discriminator gradients often become unstable.
+- The first to use non-standard 8-bit FP format to train and 6-bit FP format to inference.
+- Fast approximation of tanh(x) function in posit.
-- Makes optimization difficult and slow.
+- Software and Hardware Evaluation.

 ---

-## 2. Mode Collapse
-- Generator learns to produce limited patterns repeatedly.
-- Fails to generate diverse outputs.
+## Why GAN is hard to train?
+-

 ---